 You get up and go to the kitchen to satisfy that craving, but unexpectedly a big, giant roach scurries past you.

-It came out of nowhere and out of shock, your only response is to remove your slippers and squish it as hard as you can.
+It came out of nowhere, and out of shock, your only response is to remove your slippers and squish them as hard as possible.

-Does it mean a definite roach infestation? or maybe a beginning of one?
+Does it mean a definite roach infestation?
+Or maybe the beginning of one?